alipirani88/snpkit/README.md

 ## Quick Start

 Assuming you want to generate core snps for more than a few hundred samples and run the analysis in parallel on cluster (time and memory efficient).
-The default pbs resources used for parallel jobs are:
+The default resources used for parallel jobs are:

 ```
 nodes=1:ppn=4,pmem=4000mb,walltime=24:00:00

+OR

+--nodes=1 --ntasks=1 --cpus-per-task=1 --mem=5g --time=125:00:00
 ```

 See option resources in the scheduler section of the [config](https://github.com/alipirani88/variant_calling_pipeline/blob/master/config) file.
 Detailed information is in the section [Customizing config file](#customizing-the-config-file)